chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 # PowerPass Cmdlet Reference for AES Implementation
-#### _Revised: January 14, 2024_
+#### _Revised: January 15, 2024_
 The AES implementation of PowerPass works on Windows PowerShell and PowerShell 7 on Linux, MacOS, and Windows.
+These are the cmdlets:
 1. [Add-PowerPassAttachment](#add-powerpassattachment)
 2. [Clear-PowerPassLocker](#clear-powerpasslocker)
 3. [Export-PowerPassAttachment](#export-powerpassattachment)